 Ardour tracks can have any number of inputs and any number of outputs, and the number of either can be changed at any time (subject to restrictions caused by any plugins in a track).
 However it is useful to not have to configure this sort of thing for the most common cases, and so the Add Tracks dialog allows to select "Mono", "Stereo" and few other typical multichannel presets

 The name of the preset describes the number of input channels of the track or bus.

-For example, if you have a two-channel master bus, then a Mono track has one input and two outputs; a Stereo track has two inputs and two outputs.
+For example, with a two-channel master bus, a Mono track has one input and two outputs; a Stereo track has two inputs and two outputs.

-If you you set Edit > Preferences > Audio > Connection of Tracks and Busses to manual, then tracks will be left disconnected by default and there will be as many outputs as there are inputs.
-It is up to you to connect them as you wish.
-This is not a particularly useful way to work unless you are doing something fairly unusual with signal routing and processing.
-It is almost always preferable to leave Ardour to make connections automatically, even if you later change some of them manually.
+If Edit > Preferences > Audio > Connection of Tracks and Busses is set to manual, then tracks will be left disconnected by default and there will be as many outputs as there are inputs.
+It is up to the user to connect them as desired.
+This is not a particularly useful way to work unless something fairly unusual is done with signal routing and processing.
+It is almost always preferable to leave Ardour make connections automatically, even if some changes are manually done later.